AWS Public Sector Blog

 Natti Swaminathan

-Natti Swaminathan is a senior solutions architect in the US federal civilian team at Amazon Web Services (AWS).
+Natti is a senior solutions architect in the US federal civilian team at Amazon Web Services (AWS).
 He works closely with customers in building and architecting mission critical solutions.
-He has extensive experience in leading, architecting, and implementing high-impact technology solutions that address diverse business needs in multiple sectors including commercial and federal.
-He has a Master’s Degree in Electrical and Computer Engineering from Wichita State University and an MBA from N.C.
-State University.
+Natti has extensive experience leading, architecting, and implementing high-impact technology solutions that address diverse business needs.
+He has a master’s in electrical and computer engineering from Wichita State University and an MBA from North Carolina State.

 Rajdeep Saha